cnr-isti-vclab/meshlab/src/README.md

 The source code of MeshLab is structured in the following folders:

  * [external](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/external): it contains a series of external libraries needed by several plugins.
-Some of these libraries are compiled before the compilation of meshlab, if a corresponding systme library is not found and then linked; some other libraries are just included by some plugins.
+Some of these libraries are compiled before the compilation of meshlab, if a corresponding system library is not found and then linked; some other libraries are just included by some plugins.
  * [common](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/common): a series of utility functions used by MeshLab and its plugins.
  * [meshlab](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/meshlab): GUI and core of MeshLab.
  * [meshlabserver](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/meshlabserver): a tool that allows to compute mesh operations through command line